oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   optional string email = 3;
 }
 ```
-The corresponding JADN definiton in IDL format ([Section 5](#5-definition-formats)) is structurally similar to Protobuf, Thrift, ASN.1 and other languages based on named type definitions, primitives, and containers:
+The corresponding JADN definiton in IDL format ([Section 5](#5-definition-formats)) is structurally similar to Protobuf, Thrift, ASN.1 and other data definition languages that use named type definitions and containers:
 ```
 Person = Record {
   1 name   String,